roubles/postfixconf/README.md

 # postfixconf - Configure Postfix for Gmail (or any other) SMTP on Mac OSX
 This script will enable and configure command line email on OSX.
-It basically does what is described in this [gist](https://gist.github.com/roubles/28cb8864df74a8eb06e0), but I was getting tired of repeating this on all my machines.
+It basically does what is described [here](http://www.developerfiles.com/how-to-send-emails-from-localhost-mac-os-x-el-capitan/), but I was getting tired of repeating this on all my machines.

 # Run
 ```